 B. The Northern Reach: a remote outpost at the edge of Scardova, this outpost keeps watch for intruders, particularly the tribes crossing the northern wastes.
 Only about a dozen Shields are stationed here at any given time.

 - Pembrook: this small town fell to the goblin tribe during the recent war.
 There were no known survivors.

 - Derry: the second location to fall during the war.
 Most of the residents fled ahead of the gobin’s advance and escaped into the woods.
 The refugees of this village have settled throughout the southern woods, particularly Birchshaw.

-- The Sacred Grove: Elven rangers discovered a grove with a strong connection to the Feywild, much like they lived in during the time of the Magisterium.
-The Elves keep the location of this grove a closely-guarded secret, and the few Druids that exist in Scardova are rumored to live there.
-Many residents of the southern forests are curious about this location and what transpires there, but it appears to be accepted by the Church (and more importantly, the Inquisition).
+- The Sacred Grove_: Elven rangers discovered a grove with a strong connection to the Feywild, much like they lived in during the time of the Magisterium.
+The Elves keep the location of this grove a closely-guarded secret, and most of the Druids that exist in Scardova live and train here.

 *_Temple of the Rising Storm: a small island off northern Scardova, which serves as a training ground for a monastic order of fighters.